MatthieuBruh/h1_FirstSteps/README.md

     $ rm foo.txt # Remove the foo.txt file

 **SSH**<br />
-SSH is used to control a machine remotly.
+SSH is used to control a machine remotely.

-    $ ssh 192.168.1.10 # We connect remotly to the computer that has the IP address 192.168.1.10$ exit # To close the connection
+    $ ssh 192.168.1.10 # We connect remotely to the computer that has the IP address 192.168.1.10$ exit # To close the connection
-    $ scp -r FOLDER 192.168.1.10:public_html/ # Copy a file securly to the remoted computer
+    $ scp -r FOLDER 192.168.1.10:public_html/ # Copy a file securely to the remoted computer

 **HELP**